The Royal Ballet and Opera is for everyone

 Covent Garden station is on the Piccadilly Line and is the nearest tube station to the Royal Opera House.
 It is a very busy station and there are steps around the station from the tube platform, with a further 139 steep stairs taking you up to street level, but there are lifts that you can take.

 We’re working on improving the accessibility of these resources.
 At the moment, our seat maps and some of our PDF-formatted resources aren’t compatible with screen readers.
-Please contact the boxoffice@roh.org.uk for more information on seating if you are unable to use this resource.
+Please contact the boxoffice@roh.org.uk for more information on seating if you are unable to use any of them.

 Royal Opera House Covent Garden Foundation, a charitable company limited by guarantee incorporated in England and Wales (Company number 480523) Charity Registered (Number 211775)